-The PCF provisions/updates/removes MBS PCC rule(s) via the "mbsPccRules" map attribute of the MbsPolicyDecision data structure as part of the provisioning/update/removal of an MBS Policy Decision (cf. clause 5.2.3.2.1).
+The PCF provisions/updates/removes MBS PCC rule(s) via the "mbsPccRules" attribute of the MbsPolicyDecision data structure as part of the provisioning/update/removal of an MBS Policy Decision (cf. clause 5.2.3.2.1).

-- For provisioning or modifying a dynamic PCF-provisioned MBS PCC rule, the corresponding MbsPccRule data structure shall be provided within the map entry value of the "mbsPccRules" attribute within the MbsPolicyDecision data structure representing the related MBS Policy Decision.
-The map key shall be set to the value of "mbsPccRuleId" attribute of the MbsPccRule data structure.
+- For provisioning or modifying a dynamic PCF-provisioned MBS PCC rule, the corresponding MbsPccRule data structure shall be provided as a map entry value of the "mbsPccRules" attribute within the MbsPolicyDecision data structure representing the related MBS Policy Decision.
+The corresponding map key shall be set to the value of the "mbsPccRuleId" attribute of the MbsPccRule data structure.

 - For removing a previously provisioned MBS PCC rule, the corresponding map entry value shall be set to "NULL" and map key to the value of the "mbsPccRuleId" attribute of the MbsPccRule data structure representing the targeted MBS PCC rule.